 Start incorporating it into your nightly routine, with SLMD Retinol Serum.
 It’s formulated with Vitamin C, Allantoin, and Provitamin B5 to keep skin bright, protected from environmental stressors, moisturized, and strong!

 To reduce the appearance of age spots, Dr. Lee recommends Hydroquinone.
-Hydroquinone is a depigmenting agent that lightens dark spots over time by decreasing the amount of melanin the skin produces.
+Hydroquinone is a depigmenting agent that improves the appearance of dark spots over time by decreasing the amount of melanin the skin produces.
 It does this by both decreasing the amount of melanin each melanocyte (the skin cells that create melanin) produces and by reducing the amount of melanocytes altogether.
 When it comes to Hydroquinone’s effects on the skin, it needs to be applied regularly or your skin will resume its normal melanin-producing process.

 Wearing sunscreen (and reapplying sunscreen!) is so important.
 Dr Lee explains, when our skin is unprotected and exposed to the sun, it will begin to produce extra melanin in an effort to protect itself — this is why we tend to “tan”.
 But, the dark side to that (no pun intended!) is that this is also how areas of hyperpigmentation, brown spots/dark spots develop.
 Any existing dark marks will also darken if they are exposed to the sun.
 Furthermore, cumulative sun exposure can cause serious damage to the skin, leading to premature aging like dark spots, fine lines, and wrinkles, and skin cancer.

 Use a daytime moisturizer that contains a broad-spectrum SPF, like SLMD Daily Moisturizer with SPF 15, so you can kill two birds with one stone.
 It was formulated for acne-prone skin, but it’s safe for all skin types!
-If you are oily or want to be able to easily reapply sunscreen, a powdered SPF, like SLMD UV Bounce is a great option that will mattify your skin, and keep you protected from UV rays, infrared radiation, and blue light!

 Time doesn’t have to be you (or your skin’s) enemy.
 With the help of these ingredients in your daily skincare regimen, your skin will be glowing in no time!